 Best for comprehensive courses.

 Kaplan blew us away with its detailed, comprehensive LSAT courses and its huge selection of study materials, including over 80 practice tests and The LSAT Channel, which offers hundreds of live and on-demand workshops with more being added each week.
 Choose between self-study, live online and live in-person classes.
-Private tutoring is an option as well, but you’ll have to make a pretty big commitment upfront — the minimum is 15 hours.
-If you want to give yourself the best chance of getting in to the school of your choice, you may also want to check out Kaplan’s admission consulting services, which start at $729 for a three-hour session.
+Private tutoring is an option as well, but you’ll have to make a pretty big commitment upfront — the minimum is 10 hours.
+If you want to give yourself the best chance of getting in to the school of your choice, you may also want to check out Kaplan’s admission consulting services, which start at $199 for a personal statement review.

 What to Expect

 Kaplan goes out of its way to make sure you feel supported.
 All of its courses, including its self-paced options, give you access to trained instructors who can answer any questions or concerns you may have.
-Its PLUS courses include two to three hours of private tutoring as well, so you can get the targeted assistance you need without spending thousands of dollars.
+Its self-paced PLUS course includes two hours of private tutoring as well, so you can get the targeted assistance you need without spending thousands of dollars.
 There’s also a score improvement guarantee, so if you don’t score higher after completing one of Kaplan’s courses, you can either take that course again or request a full refund.

 Kaplan Test Prep LSAT Details